The Hodge numbers of O'Grady 10 via Ng\^o strings: The top direct image sheaf R10 for the Lagrangian fibrations M,N to B

-The results are summarized in Proposition \ref{propriass} which combines and records in one place the following results: Proposition \ref{componentisigma}, on the structure of the fibers over the locus $\ogb \setminus \Delta$ of reduced curves; equation (\ref{IeII}), on the decomposition of $\ogmm_\Delta$ and $\ogn_\Delta$ into two parts I and II; Proposition \ref{rank 2}, on the structure of $\ogmm^I_\Delta$ and of $\ogn^I_\Delta$; Proposition \ref{even case}, on the structure of $\ogmm^{I\!I}_\Delta$; Proposition \ref{odd case}, on the structure of $\ogn^{I\!I}_\Delta$.
+The main results are: Proposition \ref{compmtildedelta}, dealing with the components of the fibers of $\ogm$ that arise from the exceptional divisor $E$; Proposition \ref{componentisigma}, on the structure of the fibers of $\ogmm$ and $\ogn$ over the locus $\ogb \setminus \Delta$ of reduced curves; and finally Proposition \ref{propriass}, on the structure of the fibers of $\ogmm$ and $\ogn$ over the locus $\Delta$ of non-reduced curves.
+The proof of this last proposition rests on Propositions \ref{even case} and \ref{odd case}, which are the main results of the forthcoming \S \ref{irr comp II}.